smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/classification/classification_convNext.md

 ## **0. Data Set Preparation**

-To use the query syntax of ThanoSQL, you must create an API token and run the query below, as mentioned in [Using the ThanoSQL Workspace](/en/getting_started/how_to_use_ThanoSQL/#5-thanosql-workspace).
+To use the query syntax of ThanoSQL, you must create an API token and run the query below, as mentioned in [ThanoSQL Workspace](/en/getting_started/how_to_use_ThanoSQL/#5-thanosql-workspace).

 ```sql
 %load_ext thanosql